n111h/cms.484.journal/journal.md

 [2022/02/06 19:40 - Noah](#20220206-1940---noah-first-update)

-### 2022/02/10 9:23 - Ben: Udemy Course Learning

-Watched 2 hours of video to farmilarize myself with Unity using the Udemy Laser Shooter Game as a platform.

 ---

 ### 2022/02/18 - Fritz: Sketching Diagrams and Exploring Requirements

 I went into a room and sketched what I thought the requirements of the game could look like in the game.

 ---